TBD54566975/tbdex/specs/http-api/README.md

 * Simple Example: `?field=foo`
 * Same Field; Multiple Values: `field=bar&field=baz`

+Query Param support is **optional** for all `GET` endpoints that return a list that can be filtered by parameters.

 ## Pagination
 Pagination is supported using the following query params: